jesrui/althttpd-mirror/althttpd.md

 When the connection closes, the althttpd process exits.

 Althttpd can also operate stand-alone.
-Althttpd itself listens on port 80 for incoming HTTP requests, then forks a copy of itself to handle each inbound connection.
+Althttpd itself listens on port 80 for incoming HTTP requests (or 443 for incoming HTTPS requests), then forks a copy of itself to handle each inbound connection.
 Each connection is still handled using a separate process.
 The only difference is that the connection-handler process is now started by a master